MINOR THESIS

 Following are the two presentations I have given in the course of this project:

-• Progress Report: PDF
+- Progress Report:

-• Final Presentation: PDF
+- Final Presentation:

 SCREENCASTS

 The next couple of links lead to the Flash screencasts shown during my final presentation.
-They highlight some aspects of the practical results of my work:

 CODE

-The sources for the plug-ins developed in this project are part of the Dresden OCL2 Toolkit and are released in the SVN of the Dresden OCL2 Toolkit.
+Dresden OCL2 Toolkit and are released in the SVN of the Dresden OCL2 Toolkit.